HSBC says it might move fewer than 1000 jobs to Paris on Brexit

 “It may be less than 1000 employees, but it’s up to 1000,” Mackay told reporters on a conference call.

-Previous comments from senior HSBC executives had emphasised the number of jobs to move would be 1000.
+Previous comments from senior HSBC executives had emphasized the number of jobs to move would be 1000.

-Mackay said the bank had booked $12 million (9.13 million pounds) in costs for the third quarter in relation to Brexit, mostly spent on legal advice regarding contingency planning.
+Mackay said the bank had booked $12 million in costs for the third quarter in relation to Brexit, mostly spent on legal advice regarding contingency planning.
 The bank still expects to spend $200-$300 million in total on Brexit relocation costs, he said.

 Reporting by Lawrence White; editing by Jason Neely